-This bronze statue of the Roman Goddess, Diana, is by the British sculptor, Gilbert Bayes.
-Diana was the Roman goddess of hunting, the moon, chastity and childbirth.
+This is a bronze statue of Diana, the Roman goddess of hunting, the moon, chastity and childbirth.
 Lord Lever’s son, the second Lord Leverhulme, purchased the sculpture from the artist.
-He presented it to the Lady Lever Art Gallery in memory of his friend, the architect, Segar Segar-Owen.
-He helped to design the Gallery.
+He presented it to the Lady Lever Art Gallery in memory of his friend, the architect Segar Segar-Owen who had helped to design the gallery.
 Diana has been a popular subject for artists throughout history.
-Diana represented the protection of chastity, purity and married love.
-She attracted a group of devoted female followers who hunted with her and vowed to remain virgins, like the goddess herself.
+She represents the protection of chastity, purity and married love.
+In mythology she attracted a group of devoted female followers who hunted with her and vowed to remain virgins, like the goddess herself.
 She protected her nymph-followers from intrusion by men, creating a secluded and self-sufficient all-female community.
 Her image was therefore often used in art as moral inspiration for women.
 Domestic objects and paintings in women's bed chambers portrayed Diana and her all-female companions as exemplary models.
 In this sculpture, Diana is represented as a strong, free, capable huntress, holding her bow and walking the world without fear.
-It is images such as this that have made Diana such an iconic figure to feminist and lesbian women wanting to live independently of men, or in all-female communities.
-Women like queen Christina of Sweden, known for her lesbian affairs, styled themselves on Diana and groups of women have gathered together under her name since ancient times.
-More information about the life and work of Gilbert Bayes can be found on the website of The Gilbert Bayes Trust.
+It is images such as this that have made Diana such an iconic figure to feminist and lesbian women wanting to live independently of men or in all-female communities.
+Women like Queen Christina of Sweden, who was known for her lesbian affairs, styled themselves on Diana, and groups of women have gathered together under her name since ancient times.